Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 3. Upgrade the nozzle to an adapter+V6 setup: To my knowledge, no readily available, Nextruder-native nozzles are rated past 300c.
 The adapter's just a hunk of metal, and some V6s are definitely rated to and past what we need!
 4. Upgrade the aluminum heaterblock to a plated copper one because the temps soften the aluminum
 - The silicone sock can't take these temps!
 Let's not remove it and call it a day, though....
-5. Replace the silicone sock with cut exhaust wrap rated for ~760c, held in place by steel zip ties rated for about 1200c!
-Same function (Air blocking, insulation), way higher (~2.5x) temp rating!
+5. Replace the silicone sock with a yet-to-be-decided, non-fiberous material.
+If one exists that's rated for at least 500c, preferably 600c+.
+Worst case scenario?
+No sock!

 ## Internal chamber mod:
 1. Seal all the micro-gaps within the Core One's frame